 For The Experienced

 All of the pedals on our list are high end sim racing pedals, aimed at intermediate to advanced racers with a decent amount of experience under their belt.
 Not only are these options a lot more expensive than standard potentiometer pedals, or even load cell pedals, but they are also much harder to get used to and get the most out of if you don’t have much experience.

 Some of the pedals on our list do still utilize load cells, however the bulk of the components, and especially the brake pedals, all utilize hydraulics.
-You can click the link to find out more about the difference between hydraulic pedals and load cell pedals, but essentially hydraulic pedals offer a much more realistic experience, and they are even used in real car pedals.
+Hydraulic pedals offer a much more realistic experience, and they are even used in real car pedals.

 A Focus On Realism

 This enhanced realism and high level of immersion is why the price tag tends to be so high.
 These pedals are made from some of the highest quality materials on the market, and so you can be sure that each one will provide a truly immersive and also enjoyable sim racing experience.

 There are some more advanced options out there on the market as well, but they have not been included in this list as they tend to be custom built pedal sets that cost exorbitant amounts of money.
 So, for the sake of this article we will only be considering the kinds of hydraulic pedals that you should be able to get your hands on (relatively) easily.

 What To Look For In A Set Of Hydraulic Pedals

 One of the first things that you should consider when buying any new piece of sim racing equipment is the build quality.
 Most hydraulic pedals are made from very high-quality materials, and thus they are built to be strong and durable.
 You want to look for a set of pedals that will last a long time, without any fear of potential breakages or leaking.